niiknow/vestacp/README.md

 Enjoy!!!

 ## Release Notes
-1.1.0 - starting from this version, we upgraded to MariaDB 10.2, please login as root and run the command:
+1.1.9 - Update to be more secure and compliance.
+A bunch of security issues discovered during the holidays were patched by various vendors including cpu (meltdown & spectre) and .net core issues:

 ```
-# mysql_upgrade --verbose -u root -p
-# service mysql restart
+- php 5.6 v8js no longer supported due to security issues resulting in older v8 deprecation.
+- update nginx to 1.13.9 - rebuilt with latest ngx_pagespeed
+- update golang 1.10
+- update to dotnet-sdk-2.1.101
+- update from 3.4 to 3.6 for mongodb
 ```

-And finish by restarting the docker container.
+1.1.0 - starting from this version, we upgraded to MariaDB 10.2.

 1.0.8 - introducing vesta 0.9.8-18, update to this docker image then run */bin/vesta-update.sh* to update Vesta.